gsteele13/gary-misc-notebooks/Analyse superHET.md

 ```

-That's probably not going to cut it in terms of carrier suppression.
+That's probably not going to cut it in terms of image suppression.